 The Falcons compete at the 2011 Mountain West Conference Championship, held at OMNI Tucson National, May 5-7.

-Koury's relationship with the Air Force golf program extends more than 20 years.
-Before becoming the Falcons' head coach, he spent three seasons as an assistant, working with both the varsity and the junior varsity programs.
+Before taking over the program as head coach in 2002, Koury spent three seasons as an assistant, working with both the varsity and the junior varsity programs.
 He was also a member of the Falcon golf team from 1990-1993, serving as team captain and earning MVP honors his final year.

 At the start of the 2002-03 season, Koury took over for legendary coach Gene Miranda, who had spent 25 years at the helm of the Falcons' program.
 The transition from assistant to head coach has been seamless for Koury.